PennyLaneAI/pennylane/doc/introduction/unsupported.rst

 >>> print_grad()
 [-0.09983342]

-But the following code does not:
+But the following code raises an error:

 .. code-block:: python